davnn/fastpaced-articles/the-styleguide/index.md

 ---

-Lorem Ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.[@small]
+Lorem Ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups [@small].